blat-blatnik/The-Last-Assignment/README.md

 # The Last Assignment

-A text-based adventure game in which you explore a closed down university looking for a computer so that you can finish your last school assignment before the deadline comes.
+A text-based adventure game in which you explore a closed down university so that you can finish your last school assignment before the deadline comes.
 All universities including your own have shut down because of a viral pandemic that plagues the land, so the build should - in theory - be empty.

 Explore the now-abondoned halls of the university.
 Befriend robots, rescue lab animals, and uncover the mysteries of the top-secret research that took place in the labs in this 2-3 hour adventure.
 But beware, as the university might not be as abandoned as advertised.